 Is tethering allowed?

-Tethering is allowed on all our goodybags and with our credit (PAYG).
+Tethering is allowed on all our goodybags and when internet data is being paid for using credit (PAYG).

 What will happen if I tether?